ppy/osu-wiki/news/2022-08-04-wiki-contributors-wanted.md

 ![](/wiki/shared/news/banners/osu-wiki.jpg)

 The [osu! wiki](/wiki/Main_Page) has seen a lot of reconstruction and development over the years.
-However, while the to-do list grows larger with new ideas and things to expand on, the amount of contributors has remained very small, which has impeded any rapid progress.
+However, while the to-do list grows larger with new ideas and things to expand on, the amount of contributors has remained very small.
 We are therefore looking for more people to help out!

 If you're knowledgeable on certain aspects of the community, whether it be gameplay, mapping, modding, hitsounding, storyboarding or trivia, or simply want to exercise your writing skills, you're more than welcome to participate!
 No need for Ph.D.'s — any level of contribution is appreciated!